 Significance always depends on context.
 The parameters of each question supply the parameters of any answer(s) we can recognize as responsive to that question.

 Protagoras of Abdera (c.
 480-410 B.C.E.) is said to have said, "Man is the measure of all things."
 Whether he said that or not, surely it is true (as indeed Protagoras probably intended) that we humans are the "measurers"; in that sense we supply the context of many inquiries.
 Indeed, arguably, we "are" the context (or an important part of the context) of all our questions.

-As noted below, and as discussed in Framustans, perhaps a better formulation of these challenges focuses not on "goodness seeking" but, rather, on avoiding that which causes needless oppression, suffering, etc. However articulated, the task is to challenge current and future generations without coming across as a Global Village scold ... yet, with global warming looming, with weapons of mass destruction proliferating, with failed states and starving millions increasing, and with all the other problems facing our world and in light of our astonishing potentials for making our world so much better who would not risk seeming overwrought at times?
+As noted below, and as discussed in Framustans, perhaps a better formulation of humanity's challenge focuses not on "goodness seeking" but, rather, on avoiding that which causes needless oppression, suffering, etc. However articulated, the task is to challenge current and future generations without coming across as a Global Village scold.
+Yet, with global warming looming, with weapons of mass destruction proliferating, with "failed states" and "gangster states" abounding, and with billions of starved brains lost to institutional stupidity, or worse, yes with all these and so many other "issues" facing our world and in light of our astonishing potentials for making our world so much better who would not risk seeming overwrought at times?

 Three - Metaphors, Identified, Become Similes

 Genetic codes and the codes of conduct by which humans and institutions are governed offer "idea sets" food for thought regarding cybernetic, self-organizing, self-governing phenomena.
 Of course, "food for thought" is only a metaphor and should not be pressed too far.